google/starlark-go/doc/spec.md

 Many Skylark operators and functions require an index operand `i`, such as `a[i]` or `list.insert(i, x)`.
-Others require two indices `i` and `j` that indicate the start and end of a subsequence, such as `a[i:j]`, `list.index(x, i, j)`, or `string.find(x, i, j)`.
+Others require two indices `i` and `j` that indicate the start and end of a sub-sequence, such as `a[i:j]`, `list.index(x, i, j)`, or `string.find(x, i, j)`.
 All such operations follow similar conventions, described here.